What Is Meant by Computer Architecture?

 • Input and output mechanisms and peripherals.

 The von Neumann design thus constitutes the foundation of modern computing.
 The Harvard architecture, a similar model, had committed data addresses and buses for reading and writing to memory.
-It wins because von Neumann's architecture was easier to execute in real hardware.
+It wins because von Neumann's architecture was more straightforward to execute in real hardware.

 Harvard Architecture